Tidal locking: Locking of the larger body

 The tidal locking effect is also experienced by the larger body A, but at a slower rate because B's gravitational effect is weaker due to B's smaller mass.
 For example, Earth's rotation is gradually being slowed by the Moon, by an amount that becomes noticeable over geological time as revealed in the fossil record.
-Current estimations are that this (together with the tidal influence of the Sun) has helped lengthen the Earth day from about 6 hours to the current 24 hours (over ≈ 4½ billion years).
+Current estimations are that this (together with the tidal influence of the Sun) has helped lengthen the Earth day from about 6 hours to the current 24 hours (over about 4.5 billion years).
 Currently, atomic clocks show that Earth's day lengthens, on average, by about 2.3 milliseconds per century.
 Given enough time, this would create a mutual tidal locking between Earth and the Moon.
-The length of the Earth's day would increase and the length of a lunar month would also increase.
-The Earth's sidereal day would eventually have the same length as the Moon's orbital period, about 47 times the length of the Earth's day at present.
-However, Earth is not expected to become tidally locked to the Moon before the Sun becomes a red giant and engulfs Earth and the Moon.
+The length of Earth's day would increase and the length of a lunar month would also increase.
+Earth's sidereal day would eventually have the same length as the Moon's orbital period, about 47 times the length of the Earth day at present.
+However, Earth is not expected to become tidally locked to the Moon before the Sun becomes a red giant and engulfs both.

 For bodies of similar size the effect may be of comparable size for both, and both may become tidally locked to each other on a much shorter timescale.
 An example is the dwarf planet Pluto and its satellite Charon.
 They have already reached a state where Charon is visible from only one hemisphere of Pluto and vice versa.